 These writing prompts will push your students far beyond basic comprehension of the novel and address questions such as “How is social context revealed through character?”
 And “Is Jonas more shaped by internal or external conflict? ,” plus four other thought- provoking writing prompts.
+Each writing prompt contains with it a set of graphic organizers for a complete lesson that guides students through writing a paragraph that relies on textual evidence.
 Taylor Swift, Robert Frost, and The Giver.
 We’ve been talking about the idea of color, sameness, and diversity while reading The Giver.

 I’ve been asking my students to think about how Jonas’ community is different.
 I asked one student today: “how does the lack of color impact Jonas’ community?”
 The answers I got back were simple.
-“They can’t see color.”
-“It’s black and white.”
 The world’s catalog of ideas.
 Giver Novel Study Literature Guide Unit by Creative Classroom Core.
 The Giver by Lois Lowry – Complete Novel Study with Questions, Vocab, and Activities This 86 Page Giver Novel Study Package provides students with everything they need to complete a comprehensive novel study on The Giver by Lois Lowry.

 Very little teacher prep is required to teach this Giver unit – simply print and teach!
 Activities included in this Giver literature guide include comprehension questions, answer keys, templates, foldables, graphic organizers, and projects!
 There is more than enough information here for a complete Giver unit.
+Through these activities, students are encouraged to practice a variety of reading comprehension strategies, including visualizing, summarizing, determining importance, making connections, and asking questions.
+While all of the resources included in this package can be successfully used as-is, they work great when placed into an Interactive Notebook.
 Build Your Own Utopia: A PBL Unit for The Giver.
 By Amber Chandler Lois Lowry’s The Giver has always been a teacher favorite, but this year there is the added bonus that the movie was released alongside other movie adaptations of dystopic novels such as Divergent and Catching Fire.

 Students are aware, more than ever, of the potential for social discord and the implications that it may have for their own lives if government goes unchecked.
 I began our unit by introducing our “big project” that we’d be doing at the end.
 I’ve taken to doing this so that students are able to identify their purpose for reading.
+Yes, we’d be taking a test.
+Each committee’s goal would be to persuade classmates to move to their Utopia.
 The Giver: 7 Creative Classroom Activities.
 A perennial favorite with educators, The Giver has been widely taught in schools since its publication in 1993.

 I know that many teachers do this novel with younger grades, but I really enjoy the mature conversations this book lends itself to with older students.
 I’m just not so sure a 5th or 6th grader is ready to absorb this novel!
 You searched for novel study - Performing in Education.
 Biography.
 I’ve always felt that I was fortunate to have been born the middle child of three.